HyperDenton/butd-pytorch-docker/README.md

 Make sure you have installed the NVIDIA driver and Docker 19.03 for your Linux distribution Note that you do not need to install the CUDA toolkit on the host, but the driver needs to be installed.

-For more infomation, please visit [NVIDIA Container Toolkit](https://github.com/NVIDIA/nvidia-docker) official repository.
+For more information, please visit [NVIDIA Container Toolkit](https://github.com/NVIDIA/nvidia-docker) official repository.

 ### Pull or Build the image
 To  image, you can directly pull from [Dockerhub](https://hub.docker.com)[recommended] or build from the local environment.